• Clients

 carol@carolkassie.com / 561-445-9244

-Tickets for Educating Asher are $25 and are available online at www.empirestage.com or by calling 954-678-1496.
-Performances are on Friday and Saturday at 8 pm, and on Sunday at 5 pm.
-All performances will take place Empire Stage, 1140 N. Flagler Drive, Fort Lauderdale, FL 33304.
+Tickets for Falsettos are $40 and are available online at https://empirestage.com or by calling 954-678-1496.
+Performances are on Fridays and Saturdays at 8 pm and Sundays at 5 pm.
+All performances will take place at Empire Stage, 1140 N. Flagler Drive, Fort Lauderdale, FL 33304.

-For more information about Educating Asher, to arrange to see a performance, or for interviews or photos, please contact Carol Kassie at carol@carolkassie.com / 561-445-9244.
+For more information about ArtBuzz Theatrics, to arrange for interviews, or to see a performance, please contact Carol Kassie at carol@carolkassie.com / 561-445-9244.

 Performances: